 If you visit Montpelier, a show at the Lost Nation Theater should be on your to-do list.
-Looking for an after-show dive bar for late-night fun?
-Head to Charlie O’s, where there is live music, karaoke, pool tables, pinball, and a cozy atmosphere.
+Are you looking for an after-show dive bar for late-night fun?
+Head to Charlie O’s, where live music, karaoke, pool tables, pinball, and a cozy atmosphere exist.

-See Related: Fun & Best Things To Do In Woodstock, Vermont
+See Related: Things to Do in Woodstock, Vermont

 7. Coburn Covered Bridge